gnolang/gno/docs/gno-tooling/cli/gnokey/querying-a-network.md

 ## Overview

-`gnokey` supports ABCI queries.
+gno.land and `gnokey` support ABCI queries.
 Using ABCI queries, you can query the state of a gno.land network without spending any gas.
 All queries need to be pointed towards a specific remote address from which the state will be retrieved.